jonathantsang/jonathantsang.github.io2/blog/general/17/general17.md

 **Genre:** Dance, Pop, Disco

 The spacious synth heavy album drips of pop infused with electronic influences.
-Atmospheric spacey and the first album I think of when I heard the intro was "Nightcall" by Kavinsky.
+Atmospheric spacey and the first song I think of when I heard the intro was "Nightcall" by Kavinsky.
 The album feels like a drive in the dark down a highway only illuminated by the moonlight.
 It embodies a lot of the electronic sounds to fuse pop and disco sounds that creates an aesthetic that is pretty appealing.

 I have to dedicate time to talk about the legendary sample of Lew Stone & the Monseigneur Band feat.
 Al Bowlly and their song "My Woman" on the song "Love Again".
 The last time I heard that melancholy trumpet sound being sampled was White Town on their song "Your Woman".